Carabao Cup first-round: Barnsley strike late against Sunderland while Sheffield Wednesday knock out Sunderland

 Tommy Conway's first career double ensured Bristol City's route into the second round of the Carabao Cup with a 4-1 win against Coventry at the Pirelli Stadium.

-The forward was starting for the Robins for the first time since May 2021 and netted twice inside half an hour after Kai Naismith opened the scoring.
+The forward was starting for the Robins for the first time since May 2021 and netted twice inside half an hour after Kal Naismith opened the scoring.

 Andreas Weimann wrapped things up deep into stoppage time after Jamie Allen got one back for the hosts after 62 minutes.